Literacy @ Chilwell PS

 - Respectfully challenging the ideas of others.

-- Explaining their learning and understanding via digital platforms such as … which provide opportunities for parent involvement and discussion about learning at home.
+- Explanation of learning and understandings via digital platforms to provide opportunities for parent involvement and discussion about learning at home.

-- Explain their learning using language specific to the task/learning
+- The use of technical language specific to the task/learning

 - Building schema through conversations

 - Higher order thinking